 Branches often hold weekly meetings, and pool training sessions, and arrange diving courses and trips to help branch members develop their diving skills.

 Training at BSAC branches is organized and supervised by qualified instructors working to a BSAC training programme designed to build confidence and self-reliance, whilst keeping safety uppermost.

 BSAC members receive a monthly copy of Scuba Magazine, and also benefit from generous BSAC Third Party Insurance cover when diving.

-If you live in the Cardiff or Glamorgan areas of South Wales, and would like to join Cardiff BSAC, the Cardiff branch of the British Sub-aqua Club, please contact our Training Officer Anne Hudson, or come along to our next Club meeting and ask for a BSAC membership application form.
+If you live in the Cardiff or Glamorgan areas of South Wales, and would like to join Cardiff BSAC, the Cardiff branch of the British Sub-aqua Club, please contact our Training Officer Doug McKirdy, or come along to our next Club meeting and ask for a BSAC membership application form.